Field Note · 2025

 Ways of working doc 📄

-This was something new to me but I’d seen it on one of those… “day in the life of a SE at TikTok in Chicago” videos on YouTube and I really liked the idea.
-As a team we mapped out times in our calendar for “dev time”, this is 2 x 2hr+ periods where we don’t put in meetings or anything to distract devs or make them context switch.
-It allowed everyone to spend this time uninterrupted and be much more productive in that time.
+I’d seen this on one of those “day in the life of an SE” videos and really liked it.
+As a team we mapped out two 2hr+ blocks of “dev time” where we don’t schedule meetings or anything that would make devs context switch.
+It let everyone spend that time uninterrupted and be much more productive.

-Working as a team is key to the team being happy and successful.
-Therefore, we thought that 1 office day a week would be a good opportunity to get together and work as a team in person.
-There was no pressure for team members to come in as we didn’t want the team to feel guilty if they couldn't make it.
+Working as a team is key to a team being happy and successful, so one office day a week was a good chance to get together in person.
+There was no pressure to come in — we didn’t want anyone to feel guilty if they couldn’t make it.

 Standup is for more than just tickets 🤝

-Similar to the office day once a week, standup is a good opportunity for the team to get to know each other, a team that can talk about their lives and have a laugh in standup is a team that will work well together.
-Don’t take it too seriously, for example, get someone to tell a joke every morning in standup - thanks Hannah McKee!
-And don’t cut standup off 10 minutes early to stop those conversations which will make your team work better together and be more collaborative.
-The Bose team only do standup twice a week which is something I really like but I also like the opportunity to catch up with the team every day since we otherwise don’t see each other when we’re remote.
+Standup is a good opportunity for the team to get to know each other — a team that can talk about their lives and have a laugh in standup is a team that works well together.
+Don’t take it too seriously: get someone to tell a joke every morning (thanks Hannah McKee!), and don’t cut standup off 10 minutes early to kill the conversations that actually make your team more collaborative.